ElPiloto/sidekick.nvim/README.md

 - [ ] Generate outline based on tags file.
 - [ ] When using treesitter for outline *and* LSP is available, pop-up documentation for symbol.
 - [ ] Generate outline based on LSP.
+- [ ] Decouple rendering from outline in order to:
+  1. Interface to allow other tag definition backends (e.g. LSP or ctags)